 Sorafenib for Differentiated Thyroid Cancer

-Researchers at Penn Medicine recently completed a phase II trial of sorafenib (Nexavar®), a promising new agent for the treatment of metastatic, iodine-refractory thyroid carcinoma.
+Researchers at Penn Medicine played a critical role in the FDA approval of sorafenib (Nexavar®), for the treatment of metastatic, iodine-refractory thyroid carcinoma.

 Mr. K, a 37-year-old man, was referred to Penn Medicine by his internist after discovering a lump in his neck.
 His medical history was previously unremarkable.

 At Penn, a needle aspiration biopsy determined that the lump was a follicular carcinoma.

 Mr. K was scheduled for a thyroidectomy and bilateral central neck lymph node dissection.
 Of the 32 lymph nodes removed from Mr. K’s central and right lateral neck, 14 were positive for cancer.

 A subsequent total body PET scan revealed lesions in his left lung and kidney.
 Mr. K was diagnosed with metastatic iodine-nonavid differentiated thyroid cancer.
 With an anticipated survival of approximately eight months, Mr. K agreed to participate in the Phase II clinical trial of sorafenib in thyroid cancer at Penn.

 Within two months of initiating therapy at 400 mg bid, the progression of Mr. K’s disease stabilized; a marked decrease in both thyroglobulin levels and CT-documented tumor burden was noted.

 At six months, Mr. K experienced palmar erythema, which responded well to anti-inflammatory agents; he had no other significant adverse effects during treatment.
 At 27 months post-treatment, his disease remained progression-free and he was otherwise healthy.